AlexandriaDAO/core/src/tests/plan.md

+Tommorrow first steps:
+- Remove Optional Owner parameter from coordinate_mint.rs
+- Remove all traces of owner from redux and mint.ts.
+- Move on to simplifying all the places we use 'mintable'.

 Immediately when you come back, find out why the mintable state is everywhere, and start simplifying since we don't need it for alexandrian.

 ToDo Before Next Frontend Deployment:
+- Backend needs to not take the owner as an argument anymore, and we'll figure if it's a scion and get the owner in the backend.
 - Lone nft link bages are discolored.
 - Need a red, possibly moving, border around the alexandrian principal selector.
 - Maybe need a border on deselected alexandrian tags.